leob/ionic-quickstarter/README.md

 * Basic integration with Ionic Analytics (this can be switched off easily if you don't use it)
 * Support for the two main Ionic UI patterns: side menus and tabs, and an Intro screen with a Slider
 * Includes some commonly used features, for instance form validation using ng-messages and improved logging
+* Basic image support: Cordova camera, image cropping, storing images in local storage, and displaying images
 * Supports internationalization (I18N) using the <a href="https://github.com/angular-translate/angular-translate"
 target="_blank">angular-translate</a> library (currently only an English language file is supplied, it's easy to add other languages)
 * Provides workarounds for a number of well-known issues in Ionic apps (swipe to close menu, hardware back button etc)
 * Incorporates a number of 'best practices' for AngularJS and Ionic (e.g. "Controller as" syntax)
-* Includes a SASS setup with best practices for easy customization of colors and styles
+* A modular SASS setup including some handy utility styles and best practices for customization of colors, fonts etc.
+* Reusable services and directives containing some commonly used utility functions that you can call in your app
+* An 'appModule' utility function that makes managing your AngularJS modules slightly easier
 * Currently based on Ionic v.1.1.0 and AngularJS 1.4; tested on 3 devices: iPhone 4, Android smartphone, Android tablet

 The first two topics (Project structure and Gulp file) will be explained below.